Deskarpion/sm64ex-omm-android/README.md

 # Compile sm64ex-omm for Android

-This tutorial will guide you through the process of compiling the `sm64ex-omm` (Super Mario 64 EX - Offline Mario Maker) for Android using Termux.
+This tutorial will guide you through the process of compiling the `sm64ex-omm` (Super Mario 64 EX - Odyssey Mario Moveset) for Android using Termux.

 ## Prerequisites